Sunday, 13 August 2023

 View from our window - a glorious tranquil start to the day

 Today we set off to visit the colourful islands of Murano and Burano.
-Murano looked very different to when the kids and I were there in the 80s and it was packed with tourists.
-We wandered through and found some back lanes to explore before catching a waterbus back to ‘town’ for lunch – the line up for the Burano waterbus from Murano was simply to long for us to be bothered waiting in the sun.
+Murano looked very different fromwhen the kids and I were there in 1984 and it was packed with tourists.
+We wandered through and found some back-lanes to explore before catching a waterbus back to ‘town’ for lunch – the line up for the Burano waterbus from Murano was simply too long for us to be bothered waiting in the sun.

 This tiny lane hid some secret gardens

 Instead we had a delicious lazy lunch at Algiubagio’s on the laguna https://www.algiubagio.net – watched by a cat!
 We started with a teaser of breads - charcoal, tomato, beetroot and grain served with a purée of celery and olive oil followed by a wee Bloody Mary jelly nestled in celery foam.
-My main was delicious - burnt wheat fettuccine with salted buffalo butter and a huge flurry of delicate shavings of Tuscan black truffle sprinkled with truffle ‘caviar’.
+My main course was delicious - burnt wheat fettuccine with salted buffalo butter and a huge flurry of delicate shavings of Tuscan black truffle sprinkled with truffle ‘caviar’.
 Wine of course - a glass of Cabinet Franc.
 Then we stepped into a waterbus headed for Burano to look at lace - it was everywhere!
+(When we got back to Murano en route to Burano, we calculated that we would still have been in the queue - without lunch - had we not decided to take the waterbus back to town.)

 Leisurely lunch with a view!

-Probably it is not widely known but Venice is a Ramsar site - a wetland site designated to be of international importance under the Ramsar Convention; bird and habitat protection.
-Not sure that piece of information gets on the tourist 'things to do' list.
-Looking at an aerial view of Venice it is quite an amazing and watery environment, a perfect protection for birds.
+Probably it is not widely known but Venice is a Ramsar site - a wetland site designated to be of international importance under the Ramsar Convention for bird and habitat protection.
+I'm not sure that piece of information gets on the tourist 'things to do' list.
+Looking at an aerial view of Venice it is quite an amazing and watery environment, a perfect protection location for birds.

-This shallow island of land was host to many water and wading birds
+This shallow island was host to a huge population of water- and wading-birds

 The speed limit is usually adhered to fortunately